google/styleguide/README.md

 guidelines we use for Google code.
 If you are modifying a project that originated at Google, you may be pointed to this page to see the style guides that apply to that project.

+//if a project applies to other style guides how would this effect the contributor

 # How to use the Project
 //include how to change Google originated projects to intended style guide